 Director of Recreation

-Nick Troy joined the Mt.
+Nick Troy joined Mt.
 Prospect Park District as the Director of Recreation in May 2019.
-Nick brings over 17 years of experience in Recreation.
-He attended Harper College and graduated from Chicago State University with a degree in Parks and Recreation.
+As a Certified Parks and Recreation Professional (CPRP), Nick has over 20 years of experience in Recreation.
+He graduated from Chicago State University with a degree in Parks and Recreation.

 Director of Community Relations & Marketing

 As the Director of Community Relations & Marketing, Ruth Yueill is responsible for the development and administration of public information, public relations and marketing strategies for all operations of the District.
 The Director also develops and implements strategies to fulfill the District’s mission and promote the organization and its programs through both traditional and electronic media.
 As the primary liaison to our Community Partners, Yueill is responsible for maintaining community relationships through a variety of partnership opportunities as well as securing district sponsors through connections with the local and regional business community.